 Secret #1 – Respond quickly

 Letting a negative review remain stagnant for an extended period can look untrustworthy and will give off the wrong vibe to both the critic and those who come across the complaint.
 You need to show your clients you care and value their opinions, even when negative or difficult.
 Don’t leave generic response either.
 Make it personalized and specific to their problem.
-Handle the reviews promptly and politely, and you will have better success turn your detractor clients into promoters!
+Handle the reviews promptly and politely, and you will have better success turning your detractor clients into promoters!

 Secret #2 – Contact Information